Skip to content Skip to Chat

 Pursuing Accounting with a Finance Degree

-If you hold a degree in finance and are considering the next steps in your career or educational journey, then accounting might be the perfect fit.
-Because finance and accounting pathways share many similarities in coursework, job responsibilities, and skill set, your finance degree has the versatility to open the door to either a new role in accounting or a master’s degree that leads to a more prominent position with a higher salary.
+If you’re interested in finance and considering the next steps in your career or educational journey, then accounting might be the perfect fit.
+Because finance and accounting pathways share many similarities in coursework, job responsibilities, and skill set, a finance degree has the versatility to open the door to either a new role in accounting or a master’s degree that leads to a more prominent position with a higher salary.

 Accounting vs. Finance